sanjaycode95/Python--Dsa-program/Linked_list/singly_linked_list/README.md

 ## insert_new_element
 - Insert the new element at specific position
 ## Delete_element
-- Delet the specific element by using data stored in element
+- Delete the specific element by using data stored in element
 ## Linked_list_lookup
 ### search_element
 - Retrieve the data by giving position of data